Air New Zealand’s New Business Class Debuting February 2025

 Air New Zealand’s new Business Premier seats

-In late 2024, Air New Zealand will be introducing new Business Premier seats.
-Boeing 787s will feature either 42 or 22 of these seats, depending on the configuration (there are different configurations depending on demand in various markets).
+In early 2025, Air New Zealand will be introducing new Business Premier seats.
+Boeing 787s will feature either 42 or 22 of these seats, depending on the configuration.

 Air New Zealand’s premium 787 layout